 It is up to the lawyers presenting each side of the case to persuade the jury as to who was to blame for the accident and how much of the blame each side should bear.
 That is why you should have an accomplished Las Vegas trial attorney handle your injury claim.

-As personal injury attorneys representing the accident victim, the attorneys at Sam & Ash, LLP may have medical experts testify about our client’s injuries and whether wearing a seatbelt would have prevented a specific injury.
-For example, studies show that seat belts offer less protection against head, neck, arm, and leg injuries in car accidents than they do other parts of the body.
+As personal injury attorneys representing the accident victim, the attorneys at Sam & Ash Injury Law may have medical experts testify about our client’s injuries and whether wearing a seatbelt would have prevented a specific injury.
+For example, studies show that seat belts offer less protection against the head, neck, arm, and leg injuries in car accidents than they do other parts of the body.
 Even the NHTSA’s seat belt statistics cited above – 50% reduction in risk of injury and 45% reduction in risk of death – imply that a plaintiff not wearing a seat belt should recover damages.

 Contact Our Las Vegas Car Accident Lawyers

 Your lack of a seat belt does not necessarily bar you from recovering compensation for car accident injuries someone else caused.
 But you’ll need a strong lawyer to present a persuasive case as to why you should receive compensation.
-Let an experienced Las Vegas car accident lawyer from Sam & Ash, LLP help you seek the compensation you deserve.
+Let an experienced Las Vegas car accident lawyer from Sam & Ash Injury Law help you seek the compensation you deserve.

-Talk with a lawyer at Sam & Ash before agreeing to any settlement an insurance adjuster proposes about your car accident.
+Talk with a lawyer at Sam & Ash Injury Law before agreeing to any settlement an insurance adjuster proposes about your car accident.
 Call us today for a free consultation.